 Map credit Miami Beach Botanical Gardens.

-The Holocaust Memorial (1933-1945 Meridian Avenue) is a walking museum with a 40 ft fist statue, information plaques, and visitor center.
+The Holocaust Memorial (1933-1945 Meridian Avenue) is a walking museum with a 40-ft first statue, information plaques, and a visitor center.

-For more to do in SoBe, here’s our things to do at South Beach guide.
+For more to do in SoBe, here are our things to do at South Beach guide.